-There is no coinsurance, copayment, or deductible for the annual wellness visit.
+- There is no coinsurance, copayment, or deductible for the annual wellness visit. - Diagnostic testing will be subject to diagnostic costsharing.

 Bone mass measurement

 For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.